davidmatthews1uvm/ParallelPy/README.md

   * python setup.py config
   * python setup.py build
   * python setup.py install

-### Install parallelpy
-Installation of parallelpy is not required for use.
-If you want to install feel free to do either of the following:
-* > python setup.py install
-* > python setup.py develop

 ### Using parallelpy
 There are three modes that parallelpy can run in: pool, Inter Node, and Intra Node.